 State P4: Suspend Target.
 A suspend target sets the suspend variable for all the other active ports, which in turn causes them to propagate the RX_SUSPEND signal as TX_SUSPEND.
-In the meantime the suspend target drives its TpBias outputs below $0.1 \text{ V} \cdot 0.4 \text{ V}$ in order to signal the suspend initiator that RX_SUSPEND was detected.
-The suspend target then waits for TpBias to be driven low, up to a maximum of BIAS_HOLD BIAS.
+In the meantime the suspend target drives its TpBias outputs below 0.1 V in order to signal the suspend initiator that RX_SUSPEND was detected.
 When either the connected peer PHY drives TpBias low or a BIAS_HANDSHAKE time-out expires (whichever occurs first), the suspend target disables the generation of TpBias and places the outputs in a high-impedance state.